Vyral/base-template/_posts/2024-04-02-strategies-to-maintain-flathead-lake-s-water-levels-copy.md

 Following the water level crisis in 2023, there’s been a moderate uptick in demand in the real estate market in Flathead Lake.
 However there has been a low supply mainly due to lack of inventory.
 But don’t worry—positive changes in market supply and demand are seen to increase during the spring season.
 Collective efforts are also underway to protect, conserve, and maintain lake water levels particularly in the summer.
 To know more about the Save Flathead Lake initiative, please visit [http://www.fillthelake.com](http://www.fillthelake.com).

 In the meantime, if you’re interested in viewing lakefront properties, particularly in Lake Blaine, Swan Lake, Foys Lake, Lake Mary Ronan, and Whitefish Lake, please email or call me.
-I’d love to show you around the property and help you achieve your real estate goals.
+I’d love to show you around the property and help you achieve your real estate goals.<br>